 Depending on the type of project you’re carrying out, recycled aggregates can include the likes of:

 - Crushed stone

 - Recycled Concrete

-This versatility and range of materials that are at your disposal makes recycled aggregates suitable for many different projects and uses both commercially and domestically.
+This versatility and range of materials at your disposal make recycled aggregates suitable for many different projects and uses, commercially and domestically.